brandonkrull/edgar-analytics/README.md

 Once the end of the file is reached, all open Sessions are updated and closed.

 ## Program Performance
-Running the log processing program on an ~250MB CSV file (~2.2M lines) takes approximately [] seconds, with a majority of the time spent on.
+Running the log processing program on an 0.5M line CSV file (~56Mb) takes approximately 40 seconds, with a majority of the time spent on [].
 The timings were performed on a Mid 2015 MacBook Pro with a 2.8GHz Intel Core i7 and 16gb DDR3 memory.

-Left and right pop/append from a python deque is _O_(1) and is preferrable to internal list searches which scale as _O_(_N_), where _N_ is the size of the list.
+Left and right pop/append from a python deque is _O_(1) and is preferable to internal list searches which scale as _O_(_N_), where _N_ is the size of the list.
 Additionally, since the deque is start-time-ordered, once a User's session with session time less than the inactivity period time, all of the remaining